Ricardo González (racing driver)

 Ricardo Benjamín González Valdés (born 20 October 1977 in Monterrey) is a Mexican racing driver who competes in the FIA World Endurance Championship.
 In 2013, he won the 24 Hours of Le Mans in LMP2 class and 2013 FIA WEC World Champion LMP2 class for drivers and teams.

-In the 2016 FIA World Endurance Championship, González participated as owner and pilot of the rookie Mexican team RGR Sport by Morand in the LMP2 class The car, co-driven by Filipe Albuquerque and Bruno Senna, won 16th overall and 10th in the LMP2 category in 2016 24 Hours of Le Mans.
+In the 2016 FIA World Endurance Championship, González participated as owner and pilot of the rookie Mexican team RGR Sport by Morand in the LMP2 class The car, co-driven by Filipe Albuquerque and Bruno Senna, won 16th overall and tenth in the LMP2 category in 2016 24 Hours of Le Mans.
 González did not participate in any of the following seasons of the World Endurance Championship.

 Personal life

-Ricardo comes from a family of drivers; his father Roberto González Sr. finished in third place in the 12 Hours of Sebring in 1976 and his brother Roberto Jr. competed in the Champ Car World Series in 2003 and 2004.
+González comes from a family of drivers; his father Roberto González Sr. finished in third place in the 12 Hours of Sebring in 1976 and his brother Roberto Jr. competed in the Champ Car World Series in 2003 and 2004.
 He is a father of four children and lives with his family in Mexico City.
 His grandfather Roberto González Barrera was the chairman of food company Gruma and bank Banorte.
 His daughter Roberta Luciana, at 11 years old is a 2013 National equestrian champion in Mexico.

-He is the president of the foundation ASUCQ which was formed to create Arkansas State University-Campus Querétaro, a campus of the Arkansas State University System in Querétaro, Mexico.
+González is the president of the foundation ASUCQ which was formed to create Arkansas State University-Campus Querétaro, a campus of the Arkansas State University System in Querétaro, Mexico.
 The campus opened with its first class of students on 4 September 2017.

 Racing career

 1994 - 95

-In 1994-1995 Ricardo was the youngest driver to participate in the Mexican F3 FIA, His career began in karts in 1990.
+In 1994-1995, González was the youngest driver to participate in the Mexican F3 FIA; His career began in karts in 1990.